DiaDia9889/auto-cheat-renpy/README.md

 - Screen must use imagebutton with action Jump/Call/Return
 - Check `auto_cheat.log` for errors

+**Extractor not launching:**
+- Ensure Python 3.9+ is installed and in PATH
+- Check `auto_cheat_parsing.log` for the exact command to run manually
+- Run the command from the log in your terminal

 **Tools not installing:**
 - Ensure Python 3.9+ is installed and in PATH
 - Check internet connection